Izardo/pands-project-2021/README.md

 #### Histogram & density plots <a name="Histogram">

-The first step when creating this plot is to split the data into three parts by the species attribute.
+The first step when creating this plot was to split the data into three parts by the species attribute.
 ```
 iris_setosa = df[df["species"] == "Iris-setosa"]
 iris_versicolor = df[df["species"] == "Iris-versicolor"]